 You Can Trust Cox Auto Service

 At Cox Auto Service near Patton Avenue in Asheville, we take pride in providing the best auto repair services for our customers.
 These services include North Carolina State Inspections, engine repair and rebuilds, transmission repair and rebuilds, check engine light diagnosis, oil changes, tire service, brake service and other major and minor repairs.
-Call Cox Auto Service to schedule your catalytic converter repair or replacement appointment with our ASE-certified technicians today at 828-254-8661.
+Call Cox Auto Service to schedule your catalytic converter replacement appointment with our ASE-certified technicians today at 828-254-8661.